ATouhou/tafsir-ibn-kathir-english/README.md

  * Each SQL file will represent a surah.
 Each filename will be zero padded with 3 characters e.g., 027.sql will represent tafsir of An-Naml
  * Each `INSERT` statement will represent tafsir for corresponding ayah
- * For chapter introductions a separate file will be created in format: chapter number followed by `-intro.sql` e.g., 027-intro.sql will represent introduction to surah An-Naml
- * Please DO NOT put chapter introduction in tafsir of first ayah.
+ * Please DO NOT put chapter introduction in tafsir of first ayah, use ayah 0.
  * Put arabic texts in separate lines (as per darrussalam way) and must be wrapped in `<span class="arabic tafsir-arabic-script">` (spans are on separate lines as well)

 ## Format